lab-antwerp-1/home/.github/ISSUE_TEMPLATE/check-in.md

 <!--  ---------------------------------------

-  copy this template into a new comment each week and fill in your answers each week add a new `week-x` label when your check-in comment is ready for review
+  copy this template into a new comment each chapter and fill in your answers each chapter add a new `chapter-x` label when your check-in comment is ready for review

-  In weeks there is a project:
+  In chapters there is a project:

     be sure to look through the exercises before starting the project.
     You don’t need to finish them before the project, but starting them will help understand the project.

-    your goal each week is to finish the project working on exercises should help you finish the project, not get in the way you can always come back to study the exercises laters
+    your goal each chapter is to finish the project working on exercises should help you finish the project, not get in the way you can always come back to study the exercises laters